kcyu2014/bcnn_kyu/README.md

 The asymmetric B-CNN model is implemented using two networks whose feature outputs are bilinearly combined followed by a shallow network for normalization and computing softmax loss.
 This implementation runs forward and backward passes through two networks separatey.
 You can find the details in `bcnn_train()`.

-When using the same network is used to extract both features, the symmetric B-CNN model is implemented as a single network architecture consisting of `bilinearpool`, `sqrt`, and `l2norm` layers on the top of `convolutional` layers.
+When the same network is used to extract both features, the symmetric B-CNN model is implemented as a single network architecture consisting of `bilinearpool`, `sqrt`, and `l2norm` layers on the top of `convolutional` layers.
 This implementation is about twice as fast and memory efficient than asymmetric implementaion.

 The code for B-CNN is implemented in the following MATLAB functions: